NIH Policy Promotes Energy Conservation and

-NIH Manual Chapter 261016-16 details how to manage ultra-low temperature freezers at NIH.
+NIH Manual Chapter 261016-16 details how to manage ultra-low temperature (ULT) freezers at NIH.
 The purpose of the policy is to promote energy efficiency and energy conservation, while improving the reliability of cold storage across NIH facilities.
 Benefits include lower operating costs, and improved functionality of freezers leading to fewer freezer malfunctions and failures.

 The NIH will preserve and protect the viability of research materials in cold storage in an energy efficient manner.
 This policy: